anchore/grype/README.md

 match:
   # sets the matchers below to use cpes when trying to find
   # vulnerability matches.
 The stock matcher is the default
-  # when no primary matcher can be identified
+  # when no primary matcher can be identified.
   java:
-    using-cpes: true
+    using-cpes: false
   python:
-    using-cpes: true
+    using-cpes: false
   javascript:
-    using-cpes: true
+    using-cpes: false
   ruby:
-    using-cpes: true
+    using-cpes: false
   dotnet:
-    using-cpes: true
+    using-cpes: false
   golang:
+    using-cpes: false
+    # even if CPE matching is disabled, make an exception when scanning for "stdlib".
-    using-cpes: true
+    always-use-cpe-for-stdlib: true
   stock:
     using-cpes: true
 ```